Black Ladies Priory: Later history

-The continuing religious importance of Black Ladies beyond the English Reformation derives from Thomas Giffard’s commitment to Catholicism when England returned decisively to a Protestant path, early in the reign of Elizabeth I. His successors and most member of the Giffard family were to remain Catholic for more than three centuries.
+The continuing religious importance of Black Ladies beyond the English Reformation derives from Thomas Giffard's commitment to Catholicism when England returned decisively to a Protestant path, early in the reign of Elizabeth I. His successors and most member of the Giffard family were to remain Catholic for more than three centuries.
 The Giffards became leaders of Catholic Recusancy in the region and stayed true to their faith throughout the vicissitudes of the Reformation, the English Civil War and the Penal Laws.
 The Giffards protected the large Catholic community in the Brewood area, many of whom were their tenants, and their chapel at Chillington was used for worship by the local Catholic community.
 Until about 1846 Black Ladies too included a family chapel, a requisite for Catholic gentry families.
 When the Chillington chapel was closed, due to building work, in the 18th century, worship was transferred to the chapel at Black Ladies, and it continued there until 1844.
 It lay to the north of the house, connected by a passageway, and a witness in 1846 considered it to pre-date the main structure, apparently built from masonry of the convent.
 In June 1844 year the chapel had been definitively replaced by the dedication of a purpose-built Catholic church at Brewood, dedicated, like the priory, to St. Mary.
 The church contains a Madonna and child, described by the church website as "ancient".
-It is thought to have sustained leg damage from a sword stroke during a search of Black Ladies' by Parliamentary soldiers during the escape of Charles II.
+It is thought to have sustained leg damage from a sword stroke during a search of White Ladies' Priory by Parliamentary soldiers during the escape of Charles II.
 The "wound" was said to weep continually and the liquid was used to effect cures.
-The statue appears to be in a baroque style typical of the early to mid-17th century, making it likely it was part of the Giffards' chapel at Black Ladies, rather than of the priory: there is no record of such an image at the latter.
+The statue appears to be in a baroque style typical of the early to mid-17th century, making it likely it was once part of the Giffards' chapel at Black Ladies, rather than of the priory: there is no record of such an image at the latter.